 With this system, people who ‘habitually’ sell pieces before 18 months have passed will eventually be flagged on the system and perhaps they might fall lower down any waiting list the company maintains for future watches.
 What also happens is the brand gets to keep more customers, and customers don’t feel obliged to hold everything for fear of ruining a relationship with the brand.
 All that’s required is a little transparency from the brands to be clear about what time-period is sufficient to keep the watch, and allow for a reasonable alternative when people have legitimate reasons to break this arrangement.

-Selling has always been a significant part of watch collecting, because most people don’t have unlimited money, and tastes or preferences tend to evolve over time.
+Selling has always been a significant part of watch collecting, because most people don’t have access to endless sums of money, and tastes or preferences tend to evolve over time.
 The brands and authorised dealers can continue with the status quo, or embrace this reality and find a way to profit from it.
 Sure, there are probably a multitude of reasons why the status quo suits them right now – remember the bargaining power I described above?
 Well, the problem is this only works in a bull market, where they are selling goods which are trading above MSRP on the secondary market.

 Any astute trading strategy always includes some sort of risk management, a hedge of sorts.
 In this case, that would be planning for a downturn.
 If customers are treated right today, they will have no problem dealing with the brands down the road when the going gets tough… The alternative will be, having to sell everything at 50% off to grey dealers just to keep the lights on, forgoing all R&D and innovation which would likely maintain the brand’s relevance going into the next bull market when it comes.
 It can be a vicious cycle in the worst case scenario.